Param-Harrison/ebook-writer/books/know-the-why.md

 With compression, responses are smaller.
 Transfer is fast.
 Costs are lower.

 Compression is essential for production APIs.
 Enable it to improve performance.

+### Why do you need exponential backoff strategies?

+You implemented retries.
+Failed requests were retried.
+Everything worked.

+But then you noticed: retries happened too quickly.
+They overwhelmed failing services.
+They made problems worse.

+You wondered: how do you retry intelligently?
+How long should you wait?

+That's when you realized: you need exponential backoff.

+**Exponential backoff** increases wait time between retries.
+Wait 1 second, then 2 seconds, then 4 seconds.
+Gives services time to recover.

+Think of it like being polite.

+Without backoff, you retry immediately.
+Overwhelming.
+Rude.

+With backoff, you wait longer each time.
+Polite.
+Gives time to recover.

+In your backend, backoff strategies include:

+**Exponential Backoff:**
+- **Wait time** — 1s, 2s, 4s, 8s, 16s
+- **Formula** — base * 2^attempt
+- **Max wait** — cap maximum wait time
+- **Use case** — standard retry strategy

+**Linear Backoff:**
+- **Wait time** — 1s, 2s, 3s, 4s, 5s
+- **Formula** — base * attempt
+- **Use case** — simpler strategy

+**Fixed Backoff:**
+- **Wait time** — same wait each time
+- **Use case** — simple cases

+**Jitter:**
+- **Randomness** — add randomness to wait time
+- **Prevents thundering herd** — prevents synchronized retries
+- **Use case** — when many clients retry

+Backoff parameters:
+- **Initial delay** — first retry delay
+- **Max delay** — maximum wait time
+- **Max attempts** — maximum retry count
+- **Multiplier** — how much to increase delay

+Without exponential backoff, retries overwhelm services.
+Problems get worse.

+With exponential backoff, retries are polite.
+Services have time to recover.

+Exponential backoff is essential for retries.
+Use it to retry intelligently.

 ### Why do you need request timeouts and retries?